 Enhanced Music Programme

-The vision of the SMSS EMP is to create a community of confident and creative musicians.
-To this end, St. Margaret’s Secondary School is committed to nurturing musically talented Lower Secondary students who may wish to join the Enhanced Music Programme (EMP) at the Upper Secondary Level.
+The vision of the St. Margaret's Secondary School EMP is to create a community of confident and creative musicians.
+To this end, St. Margaret’s Secondary School is committed to nurturing musically talented Lower Secondary students who may wish to join the EMP at the Upper Secondary Level.
 To enter the programme, applicants (at Secondary Two) need to pass a written Selection Test and participate in an audition conducted by music teachers.
-The audition could be on any other instrument, including the voice.
+The audition could be on any instrument, including the use of vocals.

 The EMP is a two-year programme starting at Secondary Three and ending with the GCE 'O' Level Music Examinations.
 A wide range of topics is covered, including the study of Western music and Asian musical traditions.
-Students will get to exercise their own creativity as they work on musical compositions.
-They will also perform music individually or in ensembles (e.g. piano duet, string quartet, etc.) and have the opportunity to participate in clinic sessions to hone their performing skills.
+Students will get to exercise their own creativity as they work on musical compositions and have the opportunity to participate in clinic sessions to hone their performing skills.
+They will also perform music individually or in ensembles (e.g. piano duet, string quartet, etc.).

 Apart from classroom lessons that introduce students to the music of Western and Asian traditions, students are also engaged in workshops that provide hands-on experiences (e.g. gamelan workshop and Indian music workshop) to gain deeper insights into the cultural context.

 There are opportunities for students to attend composition workshop by local composers.
 Through such workshops, students become acquainted with real composers and are inspired to think more deeply about communicating their thoughts and ideas through music.

 There are also platforms for them to perform at various events e.g. School Partners’ Appreciation Tea and at MOE-organised events such as EMPlify (an annual camp for EMP schools’ students).

 The EMP at St. Margaret’s Secondary School is well-supported by a variety of music co-curricular activities, namely the Choir, String Ensemble and Concert Band.